OnlyTerp/hermes-optimization-guide

 hermes auth

 This opens an interactive menu to add API keys for each provider.
-Keys are stored in ~/.hermes/.env β never committed to git.
+Keys are stored in ~/.hermes/.env — never committed to git.

-Tip: You can also set keys manually:
+Tip: You can also set keys manually using a text editor:

 3. Configure Toolsets